adamluckydo/ontology/2_Fear/Fear.md

 But as for how I managed to make that happen...
 It was really just opening to the possibility that things could be better.
 I think listening to enough Rob Burbea will do that to you.

-In my next posts I'll be going over all sorts of conceptual stuff and lots of fun conjecture will be had, but at the present, If I had to pick the _one_ thing that's made the biggest practical difference in my life, and the _one_ thing I'd like anyone reading my story to take away from it, it's this:
+If I had to pick the _one_ thing that's made the biggest practical difference in my life, and the _one_ thing I'd like anyone reading my story to take away from it, it's this:

 **Our experience of reality is identical to what we believe reality is**.
 And conversely, our beliefs circumscribe what is possible in our lives.